sara-nl/spiderdocs/source/Pages/storage/ada-interface.rst

 The log file can be found in ` ~/.ada/requests.log` and it saves the request IDs, target paths and stage request timestamps.

-Your macaroon needs to be created with UPDATE_METADATA permissions to allow for staging operations.
+Your macaroon needs to be created with STAGE permissions to allow for staging operations.

 ``--stage <file>``